Jump to Recipe

 • Whisk together water and egg and brush the pie crust completely.
 Add several slits into the top of the crust and sprinkle with coarse sugar if desired.
 Complete this with remaining pie crusts.

-• Add the pies to an oil sprayed air fryer basket.
+• Add the pies to an oil sprayed or brushed air fryer basket.
 Preheat to 340°F and then air fry the hand pies for 10-12 minutes or until golden brown.

 • Remove from air fryer and cool on a cooling rack before enjoying!
 (Trust me on this one, biting in too soon is NOT fun!)